 VIII.
 REPORTING

-A. The charter school and site staff development committee shall prepare a report of the previous fiscal year’s staff development activities and expenditures as part of the charter school’s world’s best workforce report.
+A. The charter school and site staff development committee shall prepare a report of the previous fiscal year’s staff development activities and expenditures as part of the charter school’s comprehensive achievement and civic readiness report. .

 1. The report must include assessment and evaluation data indicating progress toward charter school and site staff development goals based on teaching and learning outcomes, including the percentage of teachers and other staff involved in instruction who participate in effective staff development activities.